rubayetkabirzisan/rubayetkabirzisan.github.io/README.md

 Supervised by **Lt Col Muhammad Nazrul Islam, PhD** — Associate Professor and Top 2% Scientist globally (Stanford–Elsevier 2022–2025), with 69+ Q1/Q2 journal articles, 173+ international conference papers, and >USD 250,000 in research grants.

-- Thesis: Bangla↔Chakma Neural Machine Translation via Fine-Tuned T5 — targeting two low-resource, linguistically distinct languages with limited parallel corpora
+- Thesis: Identification and Translation of Transliterated Chakma Text into Bangla

 ---